BugBusterSWE/userManual/chapters/managementCollection.md

 ![](../img/collectionIndexPage.png)

 ## Opening the show-page of a document
 The show-page of a document displays the document's attributes in a table.
-For accessing a show-page you must be in the index of the collection the show page belongs and follow step 3.
+To access a show-page you must be in the index of the collection the show page belongs and follow step 3.
 ![](../img/documentShowPage.png)

 ## Display show page attributes grafted